 Demographic Compliance

 Go to Employees > Demographic Compliance.
-You can use this window to edit an employee's demographic information:

 -